 Marketing and Communications Director of Business Development

 Given the complex and hands-on nature of the curriculum adoption process, this job will require frequent meetings with principals and district staff in New York City.
-Occasional regional and national travel may also be required as the business grows.
+Occasional regional and national travel may also be required.
 S/he will also work closely with our Executive Director, our Senior Director of Strategy and Growth and our external relations and education teams to identify potential school partners and funding sources, determine their needs and how YC’s programs and services can meet them, and enlist them in supporting or purchasing YC programs.

-In January 2020, Youth Communication launched a strategic plan to significantly grow our SEL education programs in NYC schools by 2024.
+In January 2020, Youth Communication launched a strategic plan to significantly grow our SEL (social emotional learning) education programs in NYC schools by 2024.
 This role is a crucial element of that plan.
-The disruption of COVID-19 and the closing of in-person schooling resulted in a pause in the implementation of the plan.
-During the past year we scaled back our sales and partnerships, while converting our eight core programs and our professional development to remote learning.
-Thus, when we resume full-sales sales efforts for the 2021-22 school year, we will be able to offer in-person and remote training and programs, which will enhance our opportunities in NYC and beyond.
 The Director of Business Development must be agile and ready to adapt to these new opportunities for growth.

 About Youth Communication

-YC elevates the power of youth voices to improve the lives of young people who are typically furthest from opportunity, including youth of color, youth living in poverty, youth experiencing housing instability, and youth in foster care.
-We do this by providing powerful, teen-written stories and professional development that help educators and youth workers connect with teens and build their social, emotional skills and reading fluency.
+YC elevates the power of youth voices to improve the lives of young people who are the furthest from opportunity, including youth of color, youth living in poverty, experiencing housing instability, and in foster care.
+We provide powerful, teen-written stories and professional development that help educators and youth workers connect with teens and build their social and emotional skills.

 Our professional development and curricula are based on true stories written by teens in YC’s intensive writing program.
 These stories make YC’s professional development programs and services unique in the field and exceptionally engaging for teens.

 Youth Communication currently has a $1.7M+ operating budget, with 85% funded through philanthropic support and 15% through earned income from our PD services.
-By 2024, we aim to have a $2.3M budget, with $1M earned from selling our educational services.
-The Director of Business Development will be responsible for helping us reach this goal.
+We aim to significantly grow the sales of our educational services and position ourselves as a national leader in culturally responsive, social and emotional learning programs.
+The Director of Business Development will be responsible for helping us to reach this goal.

-- Identify and cultivate new customers among schools, CBOs, and government agencies for YC’s professional development services and products.
+- Identify and cultivate new potential partners among schools, community-based organizations (CBOs), and government agencies for YC’s professional development services and curricula.

 - Meet or exceed annual revenue goals.

-- Work with YC’s administrative staff to secure payment commitments, manage invoicing, and follow up on overdue payments.
+- Work with YC’s administrative staff to secure payment commitments, manage invoicing, and follow up.